famedaxolotl/gce-wget/README.md

 - ***The program stopped working because of a domain and naming system change.
 It should be working all right now***

-gce-wget is a specialized tool to bulk download IGCSE and AS/A Levels (O Levels not yet supported) papers from papers.gceguide.net, skipping the need to write regexes and make link files.
+gce-wget is a specialized tool to bulk download IGCSE, O Levels and AS/A Levels papers from papers.gceguide.net, skipping the need to write regexes and make link files.
 This tool requires wget to be pre-installed on the machine.

 ## Installation